wxh1000/wxh1000.github.io/about/index.md

 Design of this site is largely copied from [yihui.name](http://yihui.name) (@yihui)(Hope this is OK but leave a message if you mind.)

-The last thing I'd like to do is coding in Windows...
+The last thing I'd like to do is coding in Windows.

+And one day, one day, I will have my own css!